 ParaView is a powerful open-source turnkey application for analyzing and visualizing large data sets in parallel.
-ParaView is regularly used by Sandia National Laboratories analysts to visualize simulations run on the Red Storm and ASC Purple supercomputers, which are currently ranked as the second and fourth fastest supercomputers, respectively, on www.top500.org.
+ParaView is regularly used by Sandia National Laboratories analysts to visualize simulations run on the Red Storm and ASC Purple supercomputers and by thousands of other users in worldwide.
 Designed to be configurable, extendible, and scalable, ParaView is built upon the Visualization Toolkit (VTK) to allow rapid deployment of visualization components.
 This tutorial presents the architecture of ParaView and the fundamentals of parallel visualization.
-We present the basics of using ParaView for scientific visualization with highlights on the new features in ParaView 3.
-The tutorial features detailed guidance in visualizing the massive simulations run on today's supercomputers.
+Attendees will learn the basics of using ParaView for scientific visualization with hands-on lessons.
+The tutorial features detailed guidance in visualizing the massive simulations run on todays supercomputers and an introduction to scripting and extending ParaView.